Occidentalism: Occidental representations

-In China "Traditions Regarding Western Countries" became a regular part of the Twenty-Four Histories from the 5th century CE, when commentary about The West concentrated upon on an area that did not extend farther than Syria.
+In China, "Traditions Regarding Western Countries" became a regular part of the Twenty-Four Histories from the 5th century AD, when commentary about The West concentrated upon on an area that did not extend farther than Syria.
 The extension of European imperialism in the 18th and 19th centuries established, represented, and defined the existence of an "Eastern world" and of a "Western world".
 Western stereotypes appear in works of Indian, Chinese and Japanese art of those times.
 At the same time, Western influence in politics, culture, economics and science came to be constructed through an imaginative geography of West and East.